What is an enterovirus?

-No matter what preventive steps you take, there is a high chance that your child will become infected with an enterovirus at some time.
-However, good hygiene is known to help decrease the spread of infection.
+No matter what preventive steps you take, there is a high chance that your child will become infected with an enterovirus at some point.
+However, good hygiene can help decrease the spread of infection.

 You can lower the risk of your child becoming infected by:

-- washing your hands thoroughly and often, especially before eating, and after toileting, changing nappies or wiping noses
+- washing your hands and your child’s hands thoroughly and often, especially before eating and after toileting, changing nappies or wiping noses

 - cleaning toys, clothing or other items that you think might be contaminated

 - avoiding the sharing of cups, cutlery, towels and toothbrushes